Support Recovery of Periodic Mixtures with Nested Periodic Dictionaries: Introduction

-Existing sparse recovery guarantees -- mostly based on random dictionaries -- are of limited use in the context of NPDs, which are deterministic and structured matrices.
 In a preliminary version of this work \cite{saidi2021sparse}, we established a new and improved condition for exact sparse recovery with NPDs in the noise-free setting, limited to the special case where $m = 1$, i.e., when the periodic signal consists of one single period.
 In this work, we extend our study along several fronts.
 First, we establish exact recovery conditions for periodic mixtures consisting of multiple hidden periods.
 The conditions rest on newly introduced notions of nested periodic coherence and restricted coherence that leverage structural properties of NPDs.
-Second, we establish new bounds for exact support recovery in presence of noise following the model in \eqref{eq:NPD_model_noisy}.
+Second, we establish new bounds for exact support recovery in presence of noise.
 The following summarizes the main contributions of this paper. \begin{itemize} \item We introduce the new notion of nested periodic coherence, which we leverage to derive a tight upper bound on an exact recovery-type condition for periodic mixtures with sparse representations in an NPD. \item We define the notion of restricted coherence and derive an alternative bound that is computationally more efficient and not restricted to a given sparsity level. \item We derive improved conditions to exactly recover the support set of a periodic mixture in presence of noise for both bounded and Gaussian noise. \item We demonstrate our results for different families of NPDs, including the Farey and RPT dictionaries. \end{itemize}